 Two interesting figures about the Gotthard Base Tunnel construction are outlined below:

-- Impact of tunnelling on arch dams
+- Impact of tunnelling on arch dams of hydraulic power plant

 - Tunnelling challenges in squeezing rocks

-Engineers had to face challenging tunnelling conditions in squeezing rock, in the Sedrun section, in the geological section of Tavetsch Intermediate Massif North (TZM North), due to poor rock quality with low strength, squeezing properties and an 800 m thick overburden, and additionally in the Faido section, with the contact zone between the Leventina and the Lucomagno gneiss formations, under an extremely thick overburden exceeding 2,000 m.
+Engineers had to face challenging tunnelling conditions in squeezing rock, in the Sedrun section, in the geological section of Tavetsch Intermediate Massif North (TZM North), due to poor rock quality with low strength, squeezing properties and an 800 m thick overburden, and additionally in the Faido section, northern part, with the contact zone between the Leventina and the Lucomagno gneiss formations, under an extremely thick overburden exceeding 2,000 m.

 2. Impact of GBT tunnelling on arch dams